dominicbarnes/koa-handlebars/README.md

  * `helpers`: a hash of helpers to load handlebars with (you can always add more after init)
  * `cache`: enables/disables the view cache (default: `true`)
+ * `beforeRender()`: function that is called using the koa context before merging locals and rendering. (useful to make last-minute adjustments before rendering)

 ## Advanced Usage